Evercore ISI Boosts The Goldman Sachs Group (NYSE:GS) Price Target to $435.00

 Insider Transactions at The Goldman Sachs Group

 In other news, insider Brian J. Lee sold 3,000 shares of the business’s stock in a transaction that occurred on Wednesday, January 17th.
 The stock was sold at an average price of $376.39, for a total transaction of $1,129,170.00.
 Following the sale, the insider now owns 10,121 shares of the company’s stock, valued at approximately $3,809,443.19.
 The sale was disclosed in a filing with the Securities & Exchange Commission, which is available through this hyperlink.
-In related news, CAO Sheara J. Fredman sold 4,300 shares of the company’s stock in a transaction that occurred on Tuesday, January 23rd.
-The stock was sold at an average price of $380.15, for a total value of $1,634,645.00.
+In other news, CAO Sheara J. Fredman sold 4,300 shares of the business’s stock in a transaction that occurred on Tuesday, January 23rd.
+The stock was sold at an average price of $380.15, for a total transaction of $1,634,645.00.
 Following the sale, the chief accounting officer now owns 11,463 shares of the company’s stock, valued at approximately $4,357,659.45.
-The transaction was disclosed in a filing with the SEC, which is available through this link.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which is available through this hyperlink.
 Also, insider Brian J. Lee sold 3,000 shares of the company’s stock in a transaction that occurred on Wednesday, January 17th.
 The shares were sold at an average price of $376.39, for a total value of $1,129,170.00.
 Following the completion of the sale, the insider now directly owns 10,121 shares in the company, valued at approximately $3,809,443.19.
 The disclosure for this sale can be found here.
 Insiders have sold 38,907 shares of company stock valued at $15,080,021 in the last quarter.
 0.54% of the stock is currently owned by corporate insiders.

 Institutional Investors Weigh In On The Goldman Sachs Group